- The library can print forms for 10 cents per page.

 - View and download .

-Did you know you can get free help filing your federal and state return if your income in 2017 was $66,000 or less?
+Did you know you can get free help filing your federal and up to three state returns if your income in 2017 was $66,000 or less?

 What you need to get started: